it4biz/pentaho-performance-monitoring/README.md

-# Pentaho Performance Monitoring
+# Pentaho Performance Monitoring Plugin

-Welcome to Pentaho Performance Monitoring Plugin.

-What is Pentaho Performance Monitoring Plugin?

-It is an open source project that helps Pentaho BI Admin users to visualize statistics like:
+The plugin is an open source project that helps Pentaho BI Administrators visualize performance statistics.

-??
+Examples include:

+    The most frequently run MDX and SQL queries Showing who uses the BI Portal most often
+    Measures for which queries take the longest time to execute Many other statistics are captures and available as well as the examples above.

+This plug-in will apply automatically an Environment configuration.

+For more information visit our site.

+Having trouble with this project?
+Feel free to send us an e-mail at info@it4biz.com.br or create a issue.

 ### Learn more
 * Feel free to use it for Production Environment if it works correctly for you.